selindra/malinapi/README.md

-# LimeSDR on Raspberry Pi How to
+# How to connect LimeSDR with Raspberry Pi

 ## Prerequisites